Maradona caught clowing around

 Wenger tries to think of an excuse fast

-On the eve of the superstitious Frenchman’s 500th game as Arsenal manager, the contact-avoider said the lack of a handshake was nothing personal against Hughes, just a random case of ‘horoscope bad luck’.
+On the eve of the superstitious Frenchman’s 500th game as Arsenal manager, the contact-avoider said the lack of a handshake was nothing personal against Hughes, just a case of ‘horoscope misfortune’.

 “I have been in charge of 500 games for Arsenal, and I have shaken hands 497 times.
 That’s just the way I chose to live my life,” mumbled Wenger.

 “It’s an ancient Wenger family tradition.
-It’s just unlucky that Hughes caught me on a day when the god’s selected the 3/500 chance that I would not handshake.
+It’s just unlucky that Hughes caught me on a day when the stars selected the 3/500 chance that I would not handshake.

-“The other time was with Mr Ferguson, and the decision not to shake was nothing to do with my jealous resentment of his achievements.”
+“The other time was with Mr Ferguson and the decision not to shake was nothing to do with his achievements.”

 “You can never shake hands too much, there is no excuse.
 There is never an inopportune moment.